Data-Culpa/openclients/README.md

                                   api_secret=None,
                                   queue_window=20,
                                   timeshift=None)
-          dc.queue_record(data)
+          for entry in data:
+              dc.queue_record(entry)
           dc.queue_commit()
           …

-The `pipeline_name`, `_environment`, `_stage`, and `_version` values are all strings of your choosing.
+The `watchpoint_name`, `_environment`, `_stage`, and `_version` values are all strings of your choosing.
 You may wish to call Validator from both test and production environments, for example, or at multiple stages in pipeline processing, such as "ingest", "post_cleaning", "outputs."
 These top-level metadata fields help to organize your dashboards and visualizations when analyzing the results.

 Note that `_name`, `_environment`, and `_stage` are used to select a specific pipeline; `_version` is merely top-level metadata and is not used as a selector.